mYoda/GooeyEffect/README.md

 main things:

- - the main things of GooeyEffect is to add movement of the some UIView from startPosition(initialPoint) to the endPosition(toPoint) with special GooeyEffect
+ - the main things of GooeyEffect is to add movement to some UIView from startPosition(initialPoint) to the endPosition(toPoint) with special GooeyEffect
  - all actions should be happens in a specified containerView (UIView) while animating, so the startPosition/endPosition points should be converted to coordinate system of the containerView before animation will be started
  - an additional shapeLayer from GooeyEffectView class will be redrawn each time when animationView will be moved while animating
  - in our DemoApp the endPosition is automatically calculating in TagListView class. we just get this point from the TagView for converting to coordinate system of containerView and pass it to GooeyAnimator